- Small Text

 Over the course of the programme, the YCiF team will work directly with over 200 Young Carer Champions across England, as well as reaching out to all young carers across the country through Makewaves, a safe social networking site.

 Champions will be supported to raise public awareness and promote positive attitudes towards young carers, family illness and disability and to influence local and national systems to deliver support through standardised identification, whole family assessment and services to reduce the number of families relying on children to provide inappropriate levels of care.

-Champions start by attending one of the initial Champions Training Conference: New dates to follow later in the year!
+Champions start by attending one of the initial Champions Training Conference:

 (Please note, all accommodation, food, and travel are paid for by us for both the young people and staff member attending.
 This is a training event not an activity-based residential)

 The Conference will include workshops and sessions to enable the Champions to not only build self-esteem and confidence but will equip them with skills around media, leadership, relaxation, and interviewing.
 We ask that a minimum of one project worker/service worker attend with their champions to support them.